kaishengtai/neuralart/README.md

 The outputs of the following layers are used to optimize for content: `inception_3a`, `inception_4a`.

-Optimization of the generated image is performed using SGD with momentum of 0.9.
-The learning rate is decayed exponentially by 0.9 every 200 iterations.
+Optimization of the generated image is performed using gradient descent with momentum of 0.9.
+The learning rate is decayed exponentially by 0.75 every 100 iterations.

 By default, the optimized image is initialized using the content image; the implementation also works with white noise initialization, as described in the paper.